Democrats delay presidential convention until August, citing coronavirus

 Already, some 5,340 Americans have died and over 225,510 cases have been confirmed, according to a Reuters tally.

+Republican National Committee spokesman Rick Gorka said the party was making sure state party organizations had the resources needed for their nomination contests, which are seen as a formality given widespread support in the party for Trump.

+“We are fully committed to holding the Republican convention in Charlotte as planned and re-nominating President Trump,” Gorka said.

-Reporting by Jason Lange; Editing by Steve Orlofsky and Jonathan Oatis
+Reporting by Jason Lange; Additional reporting by Steve Holland; Editing by Steve Orlofsky and Jonathan Oatis